Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 Notice to the tribe and the testimony of a qualified expert witness are not required for VFR cases.

 To voluntarily place an Indian child in foster care, a parent or Indian custodian must sign the SOC 155C, Voluntary Placement Agreement Parent/Agency (Indian Child).
-A parent may withdraw his/her consent for any reason at any time and the child will be returned to the parent.
+A parent may withdraw their consent for any reason at any time and the child will be returned to the parent.

 • If the child is at least ten (10) days old, the DCFS 5640, Consent to Voluntary Placement of an Indian Child and Certification, and SOC 155C are required (the parent must be a member of the tribe with an enrollment number).